systemhalted/systemhalted.github.io/_posts/2022-02-10-how-to-read-a-book.md

 ### Conclusion

- So, as parting thought I will reiterate that it is important to enjoy the activity you are doing.
+ So, as a parting thought I will reiterate that it is important to enjoy the activity you are doing.
 So, enjoy reading without overwhelming yourself with the number of books that you must read in a year.
 Also, you have power to not finish the book that you start.
 If the author is not able to grab your attention, it is their fault, not yours.
 Take reading as a medidative exercise, not something you must and have to do.

  Also, this might or might not work for you.
 So, you will have to modify or develop totally new strategy for yourself.
 If you do so, please do share your insights.